 This is a fascinating church that is definitely recommended if you’re in the Medan area.
 What makes this particular shrine so interesting is that it is a Catholic shrine but with South Indian influences and with Tamil Hindu architecture.
 It is unlike any church you’ve ever seen before.

-The outside wall murals features scenes from the Book of Genesis as well as dinosaurs, outer space, and God.
-The church itself is no architectural beauty, but if you like ‘different’ – this is a must see sight.
+The outside wall murals feature scenes from the Book of Genesis as well as dinosaurs, outer space, and God.
+The church itself is no architectural beauty, but if you like ‘different’ – this is a must-see sight.
 There are neon lights, random color schemes and a sprinkling of kitsch religious ornaments, including a ‘Buddy Jesus’ statue.